DS4PS/cpp-526-sum-2020/schedule.md

 ## Create a Data Dashboard in R

-Working with the crash data from Lab-05, you will extend the work you began in Lab-04 by creating a dynamic data dashboard that will be used to search for patterns in Tempe crash data.
+Working with the crash data from Lab-05, you will extend the work you began in Lab-04 by building on a dynamic data dashboard that will be used to explore and reveal insights in Tempe crash data.

 <a class="uk-button uk-button-default" onclick="window.open('https://ds4ps.org/cpp-526-spr-2020/labs/final-project-instructions.html')">Final Project Instructions</a>

-The following link downloads two templates.
-One is the entire dashboard.
-The other is a single tab with helpful hints.
+The following link downloads two templates:

+* The entire dashboard, including all tabs
+* A one-tab dashboard with helpful hints

-We recommended creating new tabs independently and incorporating them into the final dashboard when they are functional and finalized.
+We recommended creating new tabs independently, then incorporating them into the final dashboard.

 <a class="uk-button uk-button-default" onclick="window.open('https://github.com/DS4PS/cpp-526-sum-2020/blob/master/labs/cpp-526_reformatted-projects/cpp-526-DashboardTemplates.zip?raw=true')">Final Project Templates</a>